redpanda-data/connect/docs/inputs/README.md

 across any members of the consumer group.

-Partitions consumed by this input can be processed in parallel allowing it to utilise >1 pipeline processing threads and parallel outputs.
+Partitions consumed by this input can be processed in parallel allowing it to utilise <= N pipeline processing threads and parallel outputs where N is the number of partitions allocated to this consumer.

 The `batching` fields allow you to configure a [batching policy](../batching.md#batch-policy) which will be applied per